-Educate property owners about how to care for and maintain their trees.
+- Educate property owners about how to care for and maintain their trees.
 Obtain good information about tree protection from professional foresters, horticulturists, landscape architects, and planners.
 Groups like the U.S. Department of Agriculture Forest Service can help you to find these resources.

-Involve citizens in preserving your community's trees.
-Those who have lived in a community for many years have a deep understanding of the area's needs.
-Experts such as tree or planning commission members, municipal attorneys, and environmental and natural resource consultants can contribute to the process by analyzing the best tree policies to achieve desired community goals.
+- Involve citizens in preserving your community’s trees.
+Those who have lived in a community for many years deeply understand the area’s needs.
+Experts such as tree or planning commission members, municipal attorneys, and environmental and natural resource consultants can contribute by analyzing the best strategies for tree conservation policies to achieve desired community goals.

 - Encourage local landowners to donate easements on woodlands to the community.